fmshja/SEP-2---G16-Project/README.md

 It is a group project for the course 'Software Engineering Project 2' of Tampere University.

 This project consists of a several Joomla components which in combination form a Connecting Colleagues website.
-There is also a pair of Python scripts which form the user matches.
+There is also a pair of Python scripts which form the user matches by interacting with the database.

 ## Requirements
 * Joomla
-* PHP
 * Python 3.9 or higher
     * The [mariadb](https://pypi.org/project/mariadb/) python library

 ## The Database

 The database runs on MariaDB and is provided by the server environment, such as Wampserver.
 While installing Wampserver (or other such server), make sure to select MariaDB as the database.
 You also need the mariadb python library for running the algorithm, which can be acquired by calling `pip install mariadb`.
 During the installation of Joomla, you should choose `_ncc` as the database prefix.
 The database structure can be viewed from `database with foreign keys` folder from the picture `nokia_sql_diagram.png`

 Dependencies: